Muquarrabin/bondstein-task-package/README.md

 ## Documentation

-Register it in your Laravel project's config/app.php:
+Register it in your Laravel project's config/app.php (if auto-discovery is disabled):

 ```
 'providers' => [